chroetz/PolyProp/README.md

 6. **Compiler**

    On Windows, you may need a mingw-w64/bin folder in your PATH environment variable.
-Download it eg form https://winlibs.com/
+Download it e.g., from https://winlibs.com/

 7. **LaTeX**